pavas23/CS-F372/Assignment2/README.md

   - Want to terminate the application?
 Press Y (Yes) or N (No)

 - If N is given as input, the process keeps running as usual and will not communicate with any other process.
-If Y is given as input, the process will inform the load balancer via the single message queue that the load balancer needs to terminate.
+If Y is given as input, the process will inform the load balancer via the ```single message queue``` that the load balancer needs to terminate.

 - After passing on the termination information to the load balancer, the cleanup process will terminate.

-- When the load balancer receives the termination information from the cleanup process, the load balancer informs all the three servers to terminate via the single message queue, sleeps for 5 seconds, deletes the message queue and terminates.
+- When the load balancer receives the termination information from the cleanup process, the load balancer informs all the three servers to terminate via the single message queue, ```sleeps for 5 seconds```, deletes the message queue and terminates.
 If you can think of any other cleanup activity required for the correct execution of the application, you can do that.

 - On receiving the termination information, the servers perform the relevant cleanup activities and terminate.

 - Note that the cleanup process will not force the load balancer to terminate while there are pending client requests.
-Moreover, the load balancer will not force the servers to terminate in the midst of servicing any client request or while there are pending client requests.
+Moreover, the ```load balancer will not force the servers to terminate``` in the midst of servicing any client request or while there are pending client requests.

 ## ```HANDLING CONCURRENT CLIENT REQUESTS```